Advantages of Zinc Paint | Disadvantages of Zinc Paint |

 Learn the proper way to paint galvanised steel with our expert guide.
 Follow these steps for a long-lasting and durable finish that stands up to the elements.

-Painting galvanised steel can be a tricky process as it requires a specific approach to ensure the paint adheres properly and lasts long.
+Painting galvanised steel can be a tricky process as it requires a specific approach to ensure the paint adheres properly and lasts .
 Galvanised steel has a protective layer of zinc coating, and any paint applied directly on it can peel off easily.
+ISO 12944 is the globally recognised standard for the corrosion protection of steel structures by protective paint systems.

-With our expert guide, you'll learn everything you need to know about how to properly paint galvanised steel, from understanding the material to curing and maintaining painted steel.
-Read on to discover the best techniques for painting galvanised steel and get your job done right.
+With our expert guidance, you'll learn everything you need to know about how to properly paint galvanised steel, from understanding the material to curing and maintaining painted galvanised steel.
+Read on to discover the best techniques for painting galvanised steel and get your job done right, first time, as re-work is even more costly!

 Bi-metallic corrosion occurs when two dissimilar metals come into contact with each other in the presence of moisture and oxygen.
-When this happens, an electrochemical reaction takes place, which causes one of the metals to corrode faster than normal often called a "anode".
-In the case of galvanised steel, if it comes into contact with bare steel, the zinc coating will corrode faster than it normally would, leaving the steel vulnerable to corrosion.
+When this happens, an electrochemical reaction takes place, which causes one of the metals to corrode faster than normal, this is often called a "anode".
+In the case of galvanised steel, if it comes into contact with bare steel, the zinc coating will corrode faster than it normally would, leaving the steel vulnerable to corrosion, unless expert advice is sort.

 Tip: When working with galvanised steel, it is a good idea to use tools, fasteners, and other materials that are specifically designed for use with galvanised steel, as these will be less likely to cause bi-metallic corrosion.